chefmanie27-pixel/project-modern-tech-solutions-/README.md

 A front-end web application (proof of concept) built for **ModernTech Solutions**, a healthcare software company, to replace their fragmented spreadsheet-and-email HR processes with a single, user-friendly HR portal.

 This project was built as the Module 1 Core Project for Life Choices Academy's Software Development course.
-It is a **client-side only** application — all data is dummy/demo data stored and manipulated in the browser (no back-end or database).
+It is a **client-side only** application, all data is dummy/demo data stored and manipulated in the browser (no back-end or database).

 ## Features